rsyslog/rsyslog/source/installation/packages.rst

   often used and has little dependencies.
 * *feature package* (usually called "rsyslog-feature") - there are multiple of these packages.
 What exactly is available and how it is named depends on the distro.
-This unfortunately is a bit consistent.
+This unfortunately is a bit inconsistent.
   Usually, it is a good guess that the package is intuitively named, e.g. "rsyslog-mysql" for the MySQL component and "rsyslog-elasticsearch" for ElasticSearch support.
 If in doubt, it is suggested to use the